Pool Resurfacing - Palm Springs, CA

 The pebble aggregate is the most stain-resistant and non-slip of our finishes.
 The Shimmering Sea option sparkles beautifully in the sun and creates a stunning array of refractions.
 The cost is comparable with Diamond Brite.

-Palm Springs Pool Resurfacing – Both PebbleTec and PebbleSheen are made by the same company, but they are very much distinctive from one another.
+Palm Springs Pool Resurfacing – Both PebbleTec and PebbleSheen are made by the same company, but they are very different from one another.

-It’s also to enhance either finish, adding a wonderful brilliance to the pebbles by augmenting them with Shimmering Sea.
+Also, to enhance either finish, you can add a wonderful brilliance to the pebbles by augmenting them with the Shimmering Sea.
 Both of these pebble aggregates are extremely long-lasting and a good investment for your pool.

 Palm Springs Pool Resurfacing – As you surely have already gathered, pool resurfacing is a multi-staged process that can take a few days or more to complete.
 The first step before anything else can be started is to totally drain the water from the pool.